SE(3)-Equivariant Attention Networks for Shape Reconstruction in Function Space: Experiments

 \subsection{Scene Reconstruction with Single Object Training}

-In this section, we evaluate the ability of our model to reconstruct novel scenes with many different objects, while \textit{trained only on single objects}.
-We are interested in scenes where the objects are rotated and translated.
-Due to SE(3)-equivariance, performance is consistent and independent to the pose and the position of the object.
+-0.015in In this section, we evaluate the ability of our model to reconstruct novel scenes with many different objects, while \textit{trained only on single objects}.
+Due to SE(3)-equivariance, performance is consistent and independent of the pose and the position of the objects.
 Additionally, our method performs computations in local neighborhoods that usually contain points from a single object.
-These two factors allow us to reconstruct scenes that contain objects in arbitrary poses and positions, without the need to train on similar scenes, or to segment into separate objects and reconstruct each independently.
+These two factors allow us to reconstruct scenes that contain objects in arbitrary poses and positions, without the need to train on similar scenes, or to segment into separate objects and reconstruct each one.